rocketbot-cl/AdvancedExcel/README.md

 # Excel Advanced Options

-Module with advanced options for Excel
+Módulo con opciones avanzadas para Excel

 ## How to install this module

 __Download__ and __install__ the content in 'modules' folder in Rocketbot path

-## How to use thi module
+## How to use this module
-To use this module you must have Microsoft Excel.
+To use this module, you must have Microsoft Excel.

 ## Overview